wbic16/gluesql/docs/docs/getting-started/cli.md

 ### --storage

 This option allows you to specify the storage engine you want to use for your database.
-By default, GlueSQL uses the [`memory`](../storages/supported-storages/memory-storage) storage engine.
-However, you can also use [`sled`](../storages/supported-storages/sled-storage) or [`json`](../storages/supported-storages/json-storage) storage engine by using the --storage option.
+By default, GlueSQL uses the [`phext`](../storages/supported-storages/phext-storage) storage engine.
+However, you can also use [`memory`](../storages/supported-storages/memory-storage) or [`sled`](../storages/supported-storages/sled-storage) or [`json`](../storages/supported-storages/json-storage) storage engine by using the --storage option.
 Note that `sled` and `json` should be with `--path` option.
 For example, you can use the following command to specify the `json` storage engine:

 ```
 gluesql --path ~/mydatabase --storage=json